Agreement Terms & Conditions

 - not use any of the Client Data for any purpose other than the Permitted Purpose.

-12.2 Notwithstanding Section 12.1, the Provider may disclose the Client Data to the Provider's officers, employees, advisers, insurers, agents, and those who have a need to access the Client Data for the performance of their work with respect to the Permitted Purpose and those who have a professional obligation to protect the confidentiality of the Client Data.
+12.2 Notwithstanding Section 12.1, the Provider may disclose the Client Data to the Provider's officers and employees who have a need to access the Client Data for the performance of their work with respect to the Permitted Purpose and those who have a professional obligation to protect the confidentiality of the Client Data.
+Further, Customer acknowledges that Third-Party Service Providers may have access to Client Data.

 12.3 This Section 12 imposes no obligations upon the Provider with respect to Client Data that: